Human Papillomavirus

 Materials and Methods

 In 1999, we initiated a multiethnic cohort in Hawaii to identify determinants of persistent HPV infection of the cervix.
 The study was approved by the Committee on Human Subjects of the University of Hawaii and individual hospital institutional review boards.
 Written informed consent was obtained from all study subjects.
-Eligible subjects included women ages =18 years who were residents of Oahu.
+Eligible subjects included women ages 18 and older who were residents of Oahu.
 Women with a prior hysterectomy, who were pregnant within the past year, who had blood-clotting disorders, or who could not speak and understand English were ineligible to participate.

 A total of 2,392 ethnically diverse women were recruited from five clinic sites in Honolulu, HI, and followed with repeat visits at 4-month intervals.
 Study sites included an urban medical center-based clinic servicing a largely indigent population, two university-based health clinics, a health maintenance organization, and a hospital-based clinical research center.